New for 2018, Brake Herbicide

 Optimized performance based on regional agronomic weed control practices

 For 2018, Brake Herbicide has 2 formulations available; Brake and Brake F16.
-Due to grower feedback, and the desire for grower's choice, SePRO has moved away from premixes.
+Due to grower feedback, and the desire for grower's to have choices, SePRO has moved away from premixes.
 Brake F16 is a combination of fluridone [Group 12] plus fomesafen [Group 14].
-Brake F16 premix remains available only until supplies run out.
+Brake F16 premix remains available, only until supplies run out.

 Brake represents a new mode-of-action for use in cotton to strengthen resistance management and provide control of glyphosate-resistant Palmer amaranth along with many other broadleaf weeds and grasses.
 Exceptional safety to cotton with extended residual weed control allowing farmers to get their cotton off to a great start and maximize yield potential.
 Brake Herbicide provides exceptional pre-emergence control and excels under wet conditions giving you assurance when it is too wet to get back in the fields.

 Approved for use in the following states: Alabama, Arkansas, Florida, Georgia, Kansas, Louisiana, Mississippi, Missouri, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, and Virginia

 Approved for use in the following states: Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, Missouri, North Carolina, South Carolina, Tennessee, and Virginia